MP Estate Planning UK

 Tracking disposals for capital gains

 Record every disposal of trust assets.
-That includes sales of shares, funds and property.
+That includes sales of shares, funds and property — as well as transfers out of the trust to beneficiaries, which can also trigger a CGT charge unless holdover relief is claimed.

 Records checklist for HMRC